 Likewise, an urge to sneeze, sneezing fits, itchy nose, runny nose, blocked nose or dry nasal mucosa are often triggered by the overreaction of the immune system.

-The following pollen or flowering plants are most responsible for hay fever: rye, birch, alder, hazelnut bushes and various herbs such as mugwort.
+According to abbreviationfinder.org, the following pollen or flowering plants are most responsible for hay fever: rye, birch, alder, hazelnut bushes and various herbs such as mugwort.
 But various foods can also trigger hay fever: hazelnuts, apples, walnuts, potatoes, dill, celery, carrots, peanuts, kiwi and sometimes cherries.

 Symptoms, Ailments & Signs